A Pataphysical Phantasmagoria ?

 There exists of course no substitute for the richly rewarding experience of plunging headlong into a tour of Musée Patamécanique – especially when accompanied by an uninitiated friend.
 It is a strange place; a fusion of funhouse, fable, museum and nightmare.
-While I offer the following personal elucidation as an aid to those embarking on their journey into this museum of illusions and allusions the reader must bear in mind that there is no such thing as an objective approach to describing something that becomes so wholly internalized as a tour of Musée Patamécanique.
+While I offer the following personal elucidation as an aid to those embarking on their journey into this museum of illusions and allusions the reader must bear in mind that there is no such thing as an objective approach to describing something that becomes so wholly internalized as a tour of Musée Patamécanique. - AAB

-There is no more evocative word than "Phantasmagoria."
+I would offer that there is no more evocative word than "Phantasmagoria."

 The term itself conjures specters and incongruities, such as: the material or immaterial bases of human experience, the role of authenticity versus that of illusion, the effects of stimulation in contrast that of manipulation of the senses.
-Any contemporary analysis of the Phantasmagoria of yore cannot help but evoke an examination of the shifty and pliable relationships between perception, logic, fiction and the realm of - possibility.
+Any contemporary analysis of the Phantasmagoria cannot help but evoke an examination of the shifty and pliable relationships between perception, logic, fiction and the realm of - possibility.

 The word Phantasmagoria was coined in 1801 by French dramatist Louis-Sébastien Mercier as an alteration of the French term phantasmagorie, loosely translated it means "crowd of phantoms".
 This pre-cinematic form of entertainment aimed to completely absorb an audiences’ attention, both mentally and bodily.